SixArm/gitconfig-settings/tips.md

 Search commit messages to find ones that start with the string “Bump”.
 This will take in any regular expression, so if you’re looking for that one commit you did and all you can remember is a part of the message, --grep will find it.

+`git log -S 'text'`

-Search commits for matching text.
+Search commit diffs for matching text.

 `git --no-pager log`